dvtate/steve/README.md

 # Steve the Telegram Bot
 A bot for RoboBibb's telegram groupchats.
 This bot is programmed for node.js and runs on a Raspberry pi.
+Message steve [here](https://t.me/robobibb_bot).

 ## How to use:
 ### Deployment: